pramodh-v/ipp-hackathon/README.md

   4. Open your code editor by running the command `code .`

   5. Create a [cloudinary](https://cloudinary.com/) account. your `CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_KEY` & `CLOUDINARY_SECRET` for your .env would be generated there.
-Then create a folder called `chatter` on the cloudinary website to store all project images from chatter.
+Then create a folder called `connect` on the cloudinary website to store all project images from connect.

   6. create a `.env` file in the server folder for your environment variables.
-Follow the [sample](https://github.com/FOR-TIMI/chatter/blob/main/server/.env.sample) file.
+Follow the [sample](https://github.com/FOR-TIMI/connect/blob/main/server/.env.sample) file.
 If you used MongoDB atlas, set `MONGODB_URI` to the url generated from Mongo Atlas that looks like `mongodb+srv://[username:password@]host[/[database][?options]]
 `. <br><br>
  Note: The parts in square brackets are optional.
 The username and password are used for authentication, the host is the domain name of the Atlas cluster, and the database is the name of the database to connect to.
 The options are additional options to configure the connection.
  7. (optional) To have some seed data, you can run `npm run seed` in the terminal.